 I tried to change over some light fittings on the weekend.
 I have never really felt comfortable with electricity as it is so dangerous and there isn't any tell tale signs that you have done anything wrong.
 After speaking with a friend of the family who was previously an electrician I decided to give it a shot after being told it was simply a matter of swapping over the fixtures.

 Well after plenty of cursing on the weekend I ended up having the outside light switch turning on the kitchen, but only if the laundry light switch was on that turned on the toilet at the same time.
 Getting very frustrated I called it a day and got the electrician in on Monday to sort it out.
 As it turns out our lights didn't have an earth.
 The electrician was able to sort out the sequence of switches without a problem but was dumbstruck at how I didn't kill myself as I had managed to make the entire light fitting active.
 There were multiple occasions where I had touched the fittings so it must have just been luck that I didn't get zapped.
 What was really scary was there were a few fittings that I changed that worked well with the correct switches ....
 I would have walked away thinking all was well except that the fixtures themselves were live.

 3.5 hours later of Mr Electricians time I now have new light fittings and it is safe ...
 I really should have called in the sparkie to start off with and now I will in the future.
-I do have to move a garden tap shortly ..... but hey anybody can do their own plumbing .... right?The future isn't what it used to be .....
+I do have to move a garden tap shortly ..... but hey anybody can do their own plumbing .... right?If you don't talk to your cat about catnip ...... who will?

 I'm still trying to work out what building work is legal to do and what isn't legal to do.